visipedia/iwildcam_comp/readme.md

 Sample code for running the detector over a folder of images can be found [here](https://github.com/Microsoft/CameraTraps/blob/master/detection/run_tf_detector.py).

-We have run the detector over the three datasets, and provide the top 100 boxes and associated confidences [here](https://lilablobssc.blob.core.windows.net/iwildcam2019/Detection_Results.tar.gz).
+We have run the detector over the three datasets, and provide the top 100 boxes and associated confidences along with the metadata for WCS.
 Detections are provided in the following format:
 ```
 {
 'images':[list of image ids],